jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ## 3 recall    binary         0.756
 ```

-In the next subsection, we will learn variants of ensemble models that improve decision tree model by putting models together.
+In the next subsection, we will learn variants of ensemble models that improve decision tree models by putting models together.

 ### Bagging (Random forest)